Alchemist-rs/Alchemist/README.md

 cargo build
 ```

-The build script automatically installs the diesel_cli tool if you don't
+The build script automatically installs the `diesel_cli` tool if you don't
-have it and runs any available migrations for the db for you each build.
+have it and runs any available migrations for the database for you each build.

 ####Arch Linux
 To get setup for development run: